wyattphillips-philips/fsm-edit/README.md

 The node properties panel includes a **Lock Position** checkbox.
 When checked, the selected node cannot be dragged or repositioned via its X and Y fields.
+When multiple nodes are selected, the panel simply displays "Multiple Items Selected".